zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 In a bit, we'll start filling out the configuration file:

 - `projects` and `styleguides` keys are the identifiers of projects and styleguides we'll use components from.
-- `components` are the React component files in our codebase.
+- `components` are the Swift component files in our codebase.

 ### Add projects or styleguides